 Here are the best places to find out what garage sales are on in your area:

-- your local classifieds (Grab the paper early in the morning (5 am) so you can do your planning and start early)
+- your local classifieds, if they still exist, some towns still have papers.
+Grab the paper early in the morning (5 am), so you can do your planning and start early

 - Garage Sale Trail